telerik/ajax-docs/controls/treelist/data-editing/deleting-records.md

 ````

->note Please note that with this approach you might need to take care of deleting the child itemsof the deleted item as well.
+>tip Please note that with this approach you might need to take care of deleting the child itemsof the deleted item as well.
 >